Oophorectomy: Cancer prevention

 Oophorectomy can significantly improve survival for women with high-risk BRCA mutations, for whom prophylactic oophorectomy around age 40 reduces the risk of ovarian and breast cancer and provides significant and substantial long-term survival advantage.
 On average, earlier intervention does not provide any additional benefit but increases risks and adverse effects.

 For women with high-risk BRCA2 mutations, oophorectomy around age 40 has a relatively modest benefit for survival; the positive effect of reduced breast and ovarian cancer risk is nearly balanced by adverse effects.
 The survival advantage is more substantial when oophorectomy is performed together with prophylactic mastectomy.

-It is important to understand that the risks and benefits associated with oophorectomy in the BRCA1/2 mutation carrier population are different than those for the general population.
+The risks and benefits associated with oophorectomy in the BRCA1/2 mutation carrier population are different than those for the general population.
 Prophylactic risk-reducing salpingo-oophorectomy (RRSO) is an important option for the high-risk population to consider.
 Women with BRCA1/2 mutations who undergo salpingo-oophorectomy have lower all-cause mortality rates than women in the same population who do not undergo this procedure.
 In addition, RRSO has been shown to decrease mortality specific to breast cancer and ovarian cancer.
 Women who undergo RRSO are also at a lower risk for developing ovarian cancer and first occurrence breast cancer.
 Specifically, RRSO provides BRCA1 mutation carriers with no prior breast cancer a 70% reduction of ovarian cancer risk.
 BRCA1 mutation carriers with prior breast cancer can benefit from an 85% reduction.
 High-risk women who have not had prior breast cancer can benefit from a 37% (BRCA1 mutation) and 64% (BRCA2 mutation) reduction of breast cancer risk.
 These benefits are important to highlight, as they are unique to this BRCA1/2 mutation carrier population.